Thomas Eissenberg, Ph.D.

 Co-Director, Center for the Study of Tobacco Products

-My primary area of research is the behavioral pharmacology of drugs of abuse, focusing primarily on nicotine/tobacco.
-I am Director of the Center for the Study of Tobacco Products whose mission is to develop and apply regulatory science to the evaluation of tobacco products and to train the next generation of tobacco regulatory scientists.
+Dr. Thomas Eissenberg's primary area of research is the behavioral pharmacology of drugs of abuse, focusing primarily on nicotine/tobacco.
+Eissenberg is the Director of the Center for the Study of Tobacco Products whose mission is to develop and apply regulatory science to the evaluation of tobacco products and to train the next generation of tobacco regulatory scientists.
 To carry out this mission, the Center has established the following seven goals:

 - To facilitate collaborative research and training efforts among faculty from different disciplines (including collaborations across academic departments and schools) that advances the field of tobacco regulatory science.